Paul Atanga Nji: Controversies

-Throughout his tenure, Atanga has been a controversial figure in Cameroonian politics.
+Throughout his tenure, Atanga Nji has been a controversial figure in Cameroonian politics.
 Critics have accused him of being dismissive of the concerns of Anglophone communities and of failing to address the root causes of the Anglophone Crisis.
-His strong rhetoric against opposition groups and international organizations has also drawn criticism, particularly regarding his approach to foreign intervention and advocacy groups.
+His rhetoric against opposition groups and international organizations has also drawn criticism, particularly regarding his approach to foreign intervention and advocacy groups.